“Knuckling” - Understanding Leg Issues in Doberman Puppies: Carpal Laxity Syndrome

 Moderate Exercise: Provide moderate, controlled exercise to help strengthen your puppy’s muscles without overloading their joints.
 Avoid high-impact activities until the condition improves.

 Splints or Bandages: In some cases, veterinarians may recommend using splints or bandages to support the legs as they grow and strengthen.
+Some well-documented observations, however, indicate that splinting can result in hyperextension rather than fixing it (Harasen, 2010).

 Preventive Measures